k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ### Delete and Load Flows for Complex Documents

 - **Delete flow**: a single delete flow now deletes the document from the target environment.
 See an example of a delete flow for an LU based on MongoDB connector:

   ![mongo-delete](images/mongodb_delete_flow.png)

 - **Load flow**: a single load flow runs the following activities:

-  - Assembles the complex document structure based on the LU tables.
-The assemblement is done using the **DocumentAssemble** Actor.
+  - Assembles the complex document structure based on the LU tables, using the **DocumentAssemble** Actor.
   - Runs the **CatalogMaskingMapper** Actor to execute the Catalog-based masking and sequence replacement on the assembled document.
-  - Loads the entire masked document to the target environment.
+  - Loads the entire masked document into the target environment.

   See an example of a load flow for an LU based on MongoDB connector: